 By carefully reducing our build context size with

 .dockerignore, we can reduce the time it takes to transfer that context into the build and keep unnecessary files out of the final image.
 And by using a smaller base image and multi-stage builds, we can reduce the overall image size, reducing the amount of time and network bandwidth it takes to pull the image and launch it.

 Luckily, tools like

-dive make it straightforward to understand what each layer in your image contains, so that you can diagnose issue and see the effects of your optimizations.
+dive make it straightforward to understand what each layer in your image contains so that you can diagnose issues and see the effects of your optimizations.